-The top row displays royal portraits, with the Waldegrave arms in the center, while the bottom row shows monarchs' arms and the Walpole crest.
-'HO'

-(Horace of Orford) and 'FW' (Frances Waldegrave) are etched between the roundels, set against blue and crimson glass.
+The top row displays royal portraits, with the Waldegrave arms in the centre, while the bottom row shows monarchs' arms and the Walpole arms surmounted by an Earl's coronet.
+'HO' (Horace of Orford) and 'FW' (Frances Waldegrave) are etched between the roundels, set against blue and crimson glass.